“Preventing irreversible climate disruption is the race of our lives and for our lives. It is a race we can – and must — win.”

 SRI is a great example of how, by working with nature, we can protect the environment without compromising food security and the economy.

-Trustees
+Leadership and Trustees

-Merrick Denton-Thompson OBE has worked in local government and the voluntary sector throughout a career pursuing a passion for the environment and countryside.
+Merrick Denton-Thompson OBE, Trustee, has worked in local government and the voluntary sector throughout a career pursuing a passion for the environment and countryside.
 He has served as president of the Landscape Institute, and on the board of Natural England, and is the founding Trustee of the Learning Through Landscapes Trust.